DerekPascarella/UniversalDreamcastPatcher/README.md

 2. In the "Step 2" box, supply a filename for the DCP patch.
 Note that the base filename of the DCP will be used when this application generates the patched GDI (e.g. a patch file named "My Game (v1.0).dcp" will result in a patched GDI folder named "My Game (v1.0) [GDI]").
 3. In the "Step 3" box, select whether a custom IP.BIN file should be used when building the patch.
 In many cases, patch developers won't bother with this step, but there are several advantages in enabling these options:
    * **Region-Free** - Patched disc image (output) can be booted on any ODE or emulator, regardless of region setting, and without enabling region-free options within the ODE or emulator itself.
-   * **VGA** - If supported, patched disc image (output) can be booted in VGA mode on any ODE or emulator, regardless of VGA autopatching settings within the ODE or emulator itself.
+   * **VGA** - If supported, patched disc image (output) can be booted in VGA mode on any ODE or emulator, regardless of VGA auto-patching settings within the ODE or emulator itself.
    * **Custom Game Name** - Patched disc image (output) will be displayed using a custom name within tools like the various SD card managers for GDEMU, thus giving another degree of creative control to patch developers opting for a localized game title.
 4. Click "Build Patch".